 Sanibel Island, Florida is full of amazing EATS!
-Here are the best places to eat in Sanibel.
+Here are the best places to eat in Sanibel including the best restaurants in Sanibel.

-I’m so excited to share the second part of my Sanibel travel guide today with y’all.
+I'm so excited to share the second part of my Sanibel travel guide today with y'all including the best restaurants in Sanibel.
 If you missed the first part, I spent a week on the island in early January for our family vacation and we loved it.
-I’m still dreaming of this gorgeous beach path.
+I'm still dreaming of this gorgeous beach path.

 It's known for its spectacular sunsets and shelling.